spiralhalo/CanvasTutorial/Chapter-5-2.md

 >
 > Any swizzle mask can be used on any vector, as long as you don't mix them together.
 For example you can do `color.rgb` or `color.xyz`, but not `color.rgz`.
 You can also sample the components in arbitrary order, such as `color.bgr`, or `color.yy`.
 The result of swizzling is a vector with the same length as the swizzle mask.

 Now that we've sampled them, the next step is to **sort them by depth**.
-The way depth works is that things with **lower** depth value are **closer** to the viewer.
-That means we want to sort the depth from **highest to lowest** before blending the colors together (think of blending as stacking colored transparent sheets.
-The "first" sheet will be at the bottom of the stack, therefore the farthest from the viewer and its color will be the least visible).
-By the way, the depth values go from 0.0 to 1.0.
+Objects have **lower** depth when they are **closer** so we need to sort it from **highest to lowest** before blending the colors together.

-Sorting is pretty trivial for two layers using just a simple if-branch.
-For six however, it gets complicated.
-We need a sorting algorithm to do the job, and it needs to be fast enough while being able to run on the GPU. **Insertion sort** fits that role perfectly.
+Sorting is trivial for two layers using just a simple if-branch.
+For six, we need a sorting algorithm to do the job, one that is fast and able to run on the GPU. **Insertion sort** fits that role perfectly.
 It is also the algorithm used by Mojang in their fabulous graphics shader.

 Let's create an array to contain our layers so we can sort them.
-We declare it outside, and specifically before, the `main()` function so that the content may be altered by our sorting function.
+We declare it outside and before the `main()` function so they are scoped globally:

 ```glsl
 const int array_length = 6; // GLSL arrays must be fixed-length